Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 "@fluentui/react-icons": "~2.0.203",
 ```

-Once you have run these commands and made that update you will be in your new project ready to get started.
-For this tutorial we will be modifying the files in the
+Once you have run these commands, you will be in your new project ready to get started.
+For this tutorial, we will be modifying the files in the
 `src` directory.

 ### Initial App Setup